 I am a historian of East Central European political and cultural thought.
-In many ways, I am the product of the unique intellectual atmosphere of CEU, not only in institutional sense, but also in terms of representing the generation of Eastern European historians who came to maturity after 1989, seeking to transcend the traditional nation-centered frameworks of scholarship and to come to terms with the multiple layers of intertwining pasts in the region, placing all this into a common European framework.
-Both my Ph.D. dissertation (which sought to compare the Hungarian and British discourses of collective identity in the early-modern period, looking at the “discourses of nationhood” before modern nationalism) and my subsequent research on the discourses of historicity and national specificity in interwar Romania, Bulgaria and Hungary in the context of the changing European cultural and political atmosphere after 1918, were based on a synoptic perspective seeking to reconstruct the East Central European intellectual phenomena in a multi-layered comparative setting.
+In many ways, I am the product of the unique intellectual atmosphere of CEU, not only in an institutional sense, but also in terms of representing the generation of Eastern European historians who came to maturity after 1989.
+We sought to transcend the traditional nation-centered frameworks of scholarship and to come to terms with the multiple layers of intertwining pasts in the region, placing all this into a common European framework.
+Both my Ph.D. dissertation (which compared the Hungarian and British discourses of collective identity in the early-modern period, looking at the “discourses of nationhood” before modern nationalism) and my subsequent research (on the discourses of national specificity in interwar Romania, Bulgaria and Hungary in the context of the changing European cultural and political atmosphere after 1918) were based on a synoptic perspective, placing the East Central European intellectual phenomena in a multi-layered transnational comparative setting.

-As for teaching, I have been offering a series of courses drawing on the results of the transnational projects I have been involved in, such as mapping the period of ‘National Revivals’ in Central and Southeast-Europe, analyzing the emergence and modalities of “Political Modernity” as well as the anti-modernist ideological trends of the interwar period.
-In addition, I have taught a number of classes linked to methodological questions, both on graduate and postgraduate levels, ranging from introductory courses on interdisciplinary methodologies, through one on the historiographical debates on ethnicity and nationhood in pre-modern and modern contexts, to the analysis of various paradigms of intellectual history that emerged in the region during the communist and post-communist periods.
-Last but not least, I have an interest in the history of alternative culture in the region and for years we have been offering with Gábor Klaniczay a course on counter-cultural movements in East-Central Europe during “late socialism”, which went beyond the conventional format of historical seminars and opened the classroom to multimedia (film screenings, music, theatre, exhibitions) sources.
+As for teaching, I have been offering a series of courses drawing on the results of the transnational projects I have been involved in, such as mapping the period of "National Revivals" in Central and Southeast-Europe, analyzing the emergence and modalities of “Political Modernity” as well as the anti-modernist ideological trends of the interwar period.
+In addition, I have taught a number of classes linked to methodological questions, both on graduate and postgraduate levels, ranging from introductory courses on interdisciplinary methodologies, to historiographical debates on ethnicity and nationhood in pre-modern and modern contexts, problems of transnational and global history, and the analysis of various paradigms of intellectual history that emerged in the region during the communist and post-communist periods.
+Last but not least, I have an interest in the history of alternative culture and for years we have been offering with Gábor Klaniczay a course on counter-cultural movements in East Central Europe during “late socialism”, which went beyond the conventional format of historical seminars and opened the classroom to multimedia (film screenings, music, theatre, exhibitions) sources.

 Fellowships and Awards: